haranlakha/file-encryption/README.md

 ### NOTE

-This is <b>not</b> intended to be a replacement for encryption programs such as [VeraCrypt](https://www.veracrypt.fr/en/Home.html) or [7-Zip](https://www.7-zip.org/).
+This is <b>not</b> intended to be a replacement for encryption programs such as [VeraCrypt](https://www.veracrypt.fr/en/Home.html) or [7-Zip](https://www.7-zip.org/)

-Please do not use it for sensitive materials.
+Please do not use it for sensitive materials